sean1588/workstation-config/README.md

 # workstation-config
-Automate personal workstation config for OSX.
-Will add some linux compatibility soon.
+Automate personal workstation config and install some commmon utils and software for OSX.
+Will add some compatibility for linux environments soon.